The Luxury Transport of Palanquins

 Indian palanquins were a great attraction to foreign travelers, some of whom have left interesting narratives.
 Domingo Paes (1522 A.D.), Ceasar Fredrick (1567-68), Peter Mundy (1632), Edward Terry (1652-60), Captain Basil Hall (1822) are some of the travelers who have left their accounts of palanquin travel.
 They were unanimous in stating that the boyees were an honest and hardworking class.
 The boyees used to get good remuneration with which they used to buy land and lived comfortable and did not mind rough weather and terrain.
 They used to sing or hum and others joined to beat the monotony of trekking.
 During Vijayanagar times women also worked as Palanquin-bearers inside palace premises.

-The Transport of Palanquin
+The Transportation of Palanquin

 These colorful palanquins could be seen in some of the museums.
 Few Mathas or temples have preserved them which were earlier used by the pontiffs (Mathadheeshas) Some palanquins could be identified in hero stones.
 A contemporary palanquin is carved on the outer wall of a Bhatkal temple and another carrying a nobleman exists in Vidyashankar temple of Sringeri.
 A Swamiji in procession and being carried in palanquin is depicted on the ceiling of Virupaksha temple in Hampi.
 Some traditional Mysore paintings also show the chiefs of mathas, being taken in palanquin.
 In a Krishnaparijata (folk play) manuscript, women-bearers of a palanquin are depicted.